isomerpages/nlb-reference/_digital-preservation/caring-for-your-digital-collections.md

 #### 7. <u>NLB and digital preservation</u>

 The National Library Board, Singapore (NLB) is the official custodian of Singapore's published and documentary heritage, archival materials of national and historical significance, government records and broadcast archives.
-As part of NLB’s Libraries and Archives Blueprint 2025, we are committed to an ongoing programme to collect, preserve and make accessible digital content on Singapore.
+As part of NLB’s LAB25 (Libraries and Archives Blueprint 2025), we are committed to an ongoing programme to collect, preserve and make accessible digital content on Singapore.
 We aspire to become a Trusted Digital Repository and an authority on digital preservation for the nation.

 To learn about the specifications for digitising print and audio-visual recording materials in appropriate formats, please refer to the [Annex](#9-annex--digitisation-specifications).
 If you have materials that capture life in Singapore and would like to donate them to us, please visit this [link](https://www.nlb.gov.sg/GetInvolved/Donate/DonatetoourCollections.aspx){:target="_blank"}.